tariqdaouda/FiberedAE/README.md

 ## Installation

 This package has only been tested on Ubuntu machines running python 3.7.
-We highly recommend installing the package in a fresh Anaconda environement.
+We highly recommend installing the package in a fresh Anaconda environment.

 To create the environment we used: